Current Students

 Overview

-While CUNY BA students are not bound by academic requirements at their home college or at the colleges where they take courses, they are expected to satisfy course prerequisites unless academic departments grant them an exemption.
+While CUNY BA students are not bound by academic degree requirements at their home college or at the colleges where they take courses, they must satisfy course prerequisites unless the academic departments offering the course give them a special exemption, typically for other knowledge or experience preparing them for the work in the class.

-CUNY BA is a Liberal Arts and Sciences program, offering two degrees: the Bachelor of Arts and the Bachelor of Science.
-In accordance with the requirements of the New York State Department of Education, these degrees are distinguished by the number of credits in the Liberal Arts and Sciences required for each:
+- In accordance with the requirements of the New York State Department of Education, degrees are distinguished by the number of credits in the Liberal Arts and Sciences required for each:

 - Bachelor of Arts: At least 90 credits must be in the Liberal Arts and Sciences.

-- Bachelor of Science: At least 60 credits must be in the Liberal Arts and Sciences.
+- Bachelor of Science: At least 60 credits must be in the Liberal Arts and Sciences (60-89 credits).

-Whereas the general education requirement seeks to give students a broad range of skills and information, the goals of in-depth study in an Area of Concentration (AOC) include developing an interdisciplinary knowledge base, encountering and integrating increasingly complex ideas, and ultimately utilizing this scholarship in graduate studies and/or in a professional capacity.
+General education requirements give students a broad range of skills and information, while the in-depth study in an Area of Concentration (AoC) includes developing an interdisciplinary knowledge base, encountering and integrating increasingly complex ideas, and ultimately utilizing this scholarship in graduate studies and/or in a professional capacity.
+See Chapter 6 for details.

 Common Core